Biggest winners and losers from the Fed’s interest rate hike

 Many variable-rate credit cards change the rate they charge customers based on the prime rate, which is closely related to the federal funds rate.
 The Fed’s decision means that interest on variable-rate cards will move higher now.

-“Credit card rates will march higher in step with the Federal Reserve, and often follow within one or two statement cycles,” says McBride.
+“Credit card rates will march higher in step with the Federal Reserve, and often follow within one or two statement cycles,” McBride said.
 “Pay down credit card debt now because it will only get more expensive and you don’t want that debt hanging over your head, should the economy topple into recession.”

 If you have an outstanding balance on your cards, then you’re going to get hit with higher costs.
 With rates projected to rise for a while, it could also be a welcome opportunity to shop for a new credit card with a more competitive rate.

-Rising interest rates mean that banks will offer rising returns on their savings and money market accounts, but will likely adjust their yields at a measured pace.
+Rising interest rates mean that banks will offer increasing returns on their savings and money market accounts, but will likely adjust their yields at a measured pace.

 Account holders who recently locked in CD rates will retain those yields for the term of the CD, unless they’re willing to pay a penalty to break it.